 The strawberry cultivation has been optimized in recent years so that the plants are no longer directly attached to the ground, but in dams, which are filled with a particularly nutrient-rich moss.
 Micro-irrigation enables a higher yield per hectare, which optimizes the value chain.
 Due to the height of the dams, which reaches to the waist of a harvest helper, the fruits can be harvested faster and easier.

 Freshness is a top priority in the value chain during and after the harvest - a maximum of twelve to 24 hours elapse between acceptance on the field and bottling.
 Within three to four hours, the fresh goods are brought to the factory by truck, where the fruits are weighed and subjected to a quality check.
-If the quality is okay, the fruit will be unloaded, otherwise it will be sent back.
+If the quality is according to the high-level standard, the fruit will be unloaded and processed, otherwise it will be returned.

 After a further two to three hours, the pressing of the removed fruits already takes place in the value chain.
 The extracted juice is stored immediately - either in barrels or frozen, which is common especially for berries to preserve their color.

-For juice, concentrate and the production of nectars, AUSTRIA JUICE sources fruits from different growing regions in Europe and China.
+For the production of juice and concentrate AUSTRIA JUICE sources fruits from different growing regions in Europe and China.
 Due to the state of technological development but also to the conservation of resources, a large part of the fruits in the value chain is harvested by hand.
 Between acceptance on the field and bottling, the value chain of AUSTRIA JUICE never lasts more than 24 hours.